UCF-CECS-IT/fan-yao-theme/README.md

 # Notes
-Remove blue bar for headings
+- [x] Remove blue bar for headings
-No projects on the main page, only specific page
+- [x] No projects on the main page, only specific page
-No team members for the main page add bio page
+- [x] No team members for the main page
+- [x] add bio page --> Linking to existing personal page

-- [x] show selected publications on the project summary page. simple list to save space.
+- [X] show selected publications on the project summary page. simple list to save space.

-add selected publications for the main page (4 for now)
+- [x] add selected publications for the main page (4 for now)

-make icons smaller
+- [x] make icons smaller